-We do not require the GRE subject test.
+We do require the standard GRE exam scores, but we do not require the GRE subject test.

 There are two separate parts of the application.
 The first part of the application is operated by the Graduate School, and you can begin that process by clicking here.
 The second part of the application is the submission of a writing sample.